Easy Lemon Pound Cake

 In fact, we don’t even add the sweet lemon syrup common to many lemon loaf recipes.
 We think the lemon glaze icing makes it sweet enough.
 Most importantly, we wanted to eliminate a couple of steps and make it live up to its name: a simple and Easy Lemon Loaf Cake.

-If you love simple cakes, our almond cake recipe is a favorite with readers; it is made with equally simple ingredients and is utterly delicious, which makes it perfect for any occasion.
+If you love simple cakes, our almond cake recipe is a favorite with readers.
+It is made with equally simple ingredients and is utterly delicious, perfect for any occasion.

 Gather these simple ingredients (exact measurements are in the recipe card at the bottom of this post):